ruchabhange/argocd-module/README.md

 - [Read][Notifications](https://argo-cd.readthedocs.io/en/stable/operator-manual/notifications/)

 ##### Assignment
-:computer: Use this sample k8s application [repo](https://github.com/shehbaz-pathan/simple-microservices-app/tree/master/manifests) and deploy this application using ArgoCD with notification configuration for this app.
+:computer: Use this sample k8s application [repo](https://github.com/shehbaz-pathan/simple-microservices-app/tree/master/manifests) and deploy this application using ArgoCD with notification configuration to sent notification on slack whenever sync is running, sync succeeded and sync failed for this app.

 <details>
 <summary>Answer</summary></br>